Guides

 It can also pick up anomalous behaviours to determine insider threats too.

-Best practices for Slack data security
+Best practices for maintaining Slack data security

 1. Enable Two-Factor Authentication (2FA)